-In one of the best sports documentaries of all-time, and a highlight of 2020, footage that was collected by a crew that followed the Chicago Bulls during the Michael Jordan era were compiled and accompanied with recent interviews by the players themselves and other stakeholders.
+In one of the best sports documentaries of all time, and a highlight of 2020, footage that was collected by a crew that followed the Chicago Bulls during the Michael Jordan era was compiled and accompanied by recent interviews by the players themselves and other stakeholders.

 17. Narcos Mexico Season 2 (Netflix)

 The Narcos series continues with season 2 on the origin of the modern drug war in 1980’s Mexico, and how Felix Gallardo leads the Guadalajara Cartel, unifying traffickers to build an empire.